aangush/Rice-GWAS/README.md

 ##### Kinship matrix as pop. structure correction
 ![qq plot](gwas_kin_qq.png "GWAS kinship matrix pop. correction qq plot")
 ![manhattan plot](gwas_kin_man.png "GWAS kinship matrix pop. correction manhattan plot")

+By comparing the qq and manhattan plots from each GWAS, it appears that in this case using a kinship matrix was the best way to control for population structure as it resulted in the fewest significant SNPs and the best looking qq plot.